dvipin2/IR_Assignment2_group_57/REPORT.md

 ## 3. Experimental results

 Run the application in the Virtual Lab and paste the output tables and screenshots here.
-Use multiple queries and at least two K values.
-Record the query, relevance definition, retrieved results, metrics, and timing.
+Use the multi-query evaluation box with at least three queries and repeat at two K values.
+Record the relevance definition, retrieved results, metrics, and timing.
+The displayed MAP is the mean of the per-query average precision values.

 | Query | K | Ranking | Precision@K | Recall@K | F1@K | MAP | MRR | NDCG@K |
 |---|---:|---|---:|---:|---:|---:|---:|---:|